Tyler Van Dyke

-Tyler Van Dyke (born March 1, 2001) is an American football quarterback for the Miami Hurricanes.
+Tyler Van Dyke (born March 1, 2001) is an American college football quarterback for the SMU Mustangs.
+He previously played for the Miami Hurricanes and Wisconsin Badgers.

-High school career
+Early life

 Van Dyke attended Suffield Academy in Suffield, Connecticut.
 Over his final two high school seasons he had 4,600 passing yards and 39 passing touchdowns.
 He committed to the University of Miami to play college football.

 College career

+Miami (FL)

 As a true freshman at Miami in 2020, Van Dyke appeared in two games as a backup to D'Eriq King.
 He entered 2021 as a backup to King before becoming the starter after King suffered an injury.
 In his first start against Central Connecticut State he completed 10 of 11 passes for 270 yards and three touchdowns.

+On November 27, 2023, Van Dyke announced he would be entering the transfer portal as a graduate transfer.

+Wisconsin

+On December 12, 2023, Van Dyke announced that he would be transferring to Wisconsin.
+On September 14, 2024, Van Dyke tore his ACL in his right knee on the first drive against Alabama in a 42–10 loss.
+On December 9, Van Dyke announced that he would enter the transfer portal for the second time.

+SMU

+On January 8, 2025, it was announced that Van Dyke would be transferring to Southern Methodist University.